Hermit's Welcome at Theobalds

 Which shall be but the fourth part of her years.

 Records of the expenses of the royal visit survive in the Cecil papers and the National Archives.
 It used to be thought that George Peele was the author of the entertainment.

+The Hermit's Oration

 The hermit of Theobalds delivered another oration to Queen Elizabeth in 1594.
+She visited the house between 13 and 23 June.
 The prose speech refers again to the great age of William Cecil (1520-1598) and his son Robert Cecil, author of the entertainment, "although his experience and judgement be no way comparable yet, he hath some things in him like the child of such a parent".
 The hermit offered the Queen a gold bell, a prayer book garnished with gold, and a wax candle of new virgin wax "meet for a Virgin Queen".

 In July 1606 James VI and I and his brother-in-law Christian IV of Denmark came to Theobalds and were welcomed with Ben Jonson's The Entertainment of the Kings of Great Britain and Denmark.